Tim Schraeder Rodriguez - Media Kit

 BIO:

 Timothy Schraeder Rodriguez spent almost a decade in gay conversion therapy—all while working behind the scenes at some of the most influential Evangelical Christian megachurches.
 After embracing his identity as a gay Christian and stepping away from church work, he co-founded Church Clarity, an organization that helps queer people find affirming faith communities.
 His story and work have been featured by TIME, NBC, VICE, The Washington Post, Huffington Post, Religion News Service, and Newsweek.
 Born in the Midwest, he now calls New York City home, where he continues his work as a writer, digital strategist, and advocate for queer people of faith.
-His first book, Conversion Therapy Dropout: A Queer Story of Faith and Belonging, will be released on May 5, 2026 by Broadleaf Books and has earned a "GET IT" review rating from Kirkus Review.
+His first book, Conversion Therapy Dropout: A Queer Story of Faith and Belonging, released on May 5, 2026 by Broadleaf Books, has earned a "GET IT" review rating from Kirkus Review.
 Additionally, Tim's personal essay, I Spent Eight Years in Conversion Therapy Mistaking Shame for Faith, ran in print for Time Magazine and was recently nominated for a 37th GLAAD Media Award.

 BOOK GALLEY: